Litepie/Teams/CONTRIBUTING.md

 - Mentioned in release notes for significant contributions
 - Invited to join our contributors team (for regular contributors)

-Thank you for making Litepie Teams better! 🚀
+Thank you for making Lavalite Teams better! 🚀